kavia-common/recipe-explorer-38069-38125/frontend_react_js/public/assets/README.md

-This folder serves static assets at runtime.
-Reference as /assets/... from React components.
+This folder serves static assets for the React dev server.
-For development/CI, ensure required images are present here if needed by the UI.
-In this template, SignIn references /assets/figma_image_*.png.
+Place images referenced by components here and reference them using absolute paths like /assets/your-image.png.